-U.S. SUPREME COURT RULES
+U.S. SUPREME COURT of the United States

 Read the full text opinion here: